 1. Purpose of the Course

-We organize this class into modules and ask you to create something specific (even if it’s just in draft form) each module; then, you will provide feedback to peers about their work.
+We organize this class into modules; in each module, we ask you to create something specific (even if it’s just in draft form) each module and provide feedback to peers about their work.

 We want to be fair to you (both individually and collectively) in our grading.
 We understand that each of you come into the course with different skill levels with respect to technology, and we do not expect the same kind of work from each of you.
-We factor in where each of you have started from and where you are today in our grading.
+In our grading, we factor in where each of you have started from and where you are at that time.